thevalidator/trivia-solver/README.md

 ## Known bugs

-- when headless mode is off it doesn't work if menu sidebar is hidden (this happans on small screen resolutions)
+- when headless mode is off it doesn't work if menu sidebar is hidden (this happens on small screen resolutions)
 - soft stop button doesn't work correct in some cases

 ## License